Skip to main content

 These companies provide Alcohol Server Education classes.
 Find the counties they teach in, offer classes in other languages, and how to contact them to register for a class.

-• You can replace your unexpired permit if your permit was lost or stolen.
+• Log into CAMP to download and print your unexpired permit at anytime if your permit was lost or stolen.

 • Every five years you are required to reapply for an Alcohol Service Permit.
-Since we are no longer taking paper applications, please create an account in the Alcohol Service Permit Portal to reapply.
+Since we are no longer taking paper applications, please create an account in CAMP to reapply.

 • You may reapply up to six months prior to expiration.
-Your Alcohol Service Permit is good for five years from the date of issuance.
+Your Alcohol Service Permit is good for five years from the effective date.

 • In order to reapply for your service permit, you are also required to take an approved Alcohol Server Education class.
-A separate renewal class is no longer being offered.
-To renew your permit, take a class from an in-person or online Alcohol Server Eduation Provider.
+You do not need to seek out a “Renewal” class, as the OLCC requires the same class for new applications and renewal applications.
+To renew your permit, take a class from an in-person or online Alcohol Server Education Provider.

-Alcohol service permittees working at a premises with a Full or a Limited On-Premises Sales license are now mandatory reporters for humand and sex trafficking.
+• Alcohol service permittees working at a premises with a Full or a Limited On-Premises Sales license are now mandatory reporters for human and sex trafficking.

 Q: What is a service permit?

-A: A service permit is a permit issued by the Oregon Liquor Control Commission to employees who serve alcohol in restaurants, taverns, nightclubs, bars, lounges, private clubs, and similar businesses.
-A service permit costs $23.00 plus $5.65 portal provider fee and is good for 5 years.
+A: A service permit is a permit issued by the Oregon Liquor and Cannabis Commission to employees who serve alcohol in restaurants, taverns, nightclubs, bars, lounges, private clubs, and similar businesses.
+A service permit costs $23.00 and is good for 5 years.
 The fees are non-refundable.

 Q: Why do I need one?